basharfarid77/Landscapes-Prediction/README.md

 ## Other Information

-You can find all the guided steps in Model_Research.ipynb file where all steps are properly documented.
+You can find all the guided steps in [Model_Research](Model_Research.ipynb) file where all steps are properly documented.

-Also, if you want to train the model, you can run model_build.py file.
+Also, if you want to train the model, you can run [model_build](model_build.py) file.
 Make sure to uncomment last line to save the model in pkl file format.

 ## Further Enhancement